CARRTLABUSF/UnityChallenge24/README.md

         "time": float    // Timestamp of the data
       }
       ```
+   - Use Javascript, CSS, and HTML to graph the incoming data
-   - Feel free to use the same graphs from the Demo below but also feel free to be creative and come up with your own
+     > Feel free to use the same graphs from the Demo below but also feel free to be creative and come up with your own
    - The use of the Javascript Canvas is encouraged but not required
    - Make sure your final solution reflects changes in realtime as they are ocurring in the simulation
    - To verify proper functionality.
-Run the `server.exe` that can be found in the `WebChallenge/Server` folder and then access the HTML via [localhost:8080](http://localhost:8080/)
+Run the `server.exe` that can be found in the ***WebChallengeScripts/Server*** folder and then access the HTML via [localhost:8080](http://localhost:8080/)

 >**NOTE** if you are not that comfortable with the `Golang` programming language, feel free to stop here but a good tip is to make the best frontend application you can possibly make, go above and beyond to plot that data in a satyisfying way.